Skip to content

 Field Description

-default_master Hub host address
+default_master Server host address

-default_port Hub port (default 5678 for WebSocket)
+default_port Server port (default 5678 for WebSocket)

 site_id Physical location identifier injected into OVOS context

-public_key PGP public key (ASCII-armored)
+public_key RSA public key string

-secret_key Path to PGP private key file
+secret_key Path to the RSA private key (PEM) file

 Write the identity file: